-- d) Those regular part-time whose normal scheduled work week is at least 35 hours, but less than 40 hours shall be awarded 7 hours each entitlement of one day awarded by the provisions of Chapter 7. - 7-16 EARNED LEAVE OF PART-TIME EMPLOYEES WORKING LESS THAN 20 HOURS PER WEEK - Those part-time employees whose normal scheduled work week is at least 12 hours but less than 20 hours and regularly scheduled over a period of five (5) days per week for at least nine (9) months per year shall be awarded 1⁄2 of a regularly scheduled work day of leave for each month with perfect attendance. - 7-17 NATIONAL GUARD AND RESERVE DUTY LEAVE An employee performing full-time service in the National Guard or Reserve shall be entitled to compensation in an amount equal to the difference between his/her military pay and his/her regular compensation as a town employee provided, however, such compensation shall be paid for not longer than four (4) weeks per fiscal year. - 7-18 FUNERAL LEAVE Time is permitted off for designated veterans and veteran auxiliary organization members when they are participating in a military wake and/or funeral service being given a deceased veteran.
+d) Those regular part time whose normal scheduled work week is at least 35 hours, but less than 40 hours shall be awarded 7 hours each entitlement of one day awarded by the provisions of Chapter 7.

+7-16 EARNED LEAVE OF PART-TIME EMPLOYEES WORKING LESS THAN 20 HOURS

+PER WEEK - Those part time employees whose normal scheduled work week is at least 12 hours but less than 20 hours and regularly scheduled over a period of five (5) days per week for at least nine (9) months per year shall be awarded /2-of a regularly scheduled work day of leave for each month with perfect attendance.

+- 7-14 NATIONAL GUARD AND RESERVE DUTY LEAVE An employee performing full-time service in the National Guard or Reserve shall be entitled to compensation in an amount equal to the difference between his/her military pay and his/her regular compensation as a town employee provided, however, such compensation shall be paid for not longer than four (4) weeks per fiscal year. - 7-15 FUNERAL LEAVE Time is permitted Paid time off may be granted at the discretion of the Town Administrator for designated veterans and veteran auxiliary organization members when they are participating in a military wake and/or funeral service being given a deceased veteran.

-RECRUITMENT, SELECTION AND APPOINTMENT OF EMPLOYEES OTHER THAN POLICE OFFICERS/I
+RECRUITMENT, SELECTION AND APPOINTMENT OF EMPLOYEES OTHER THAN POLICE OFFICERS#

-- 8-1 POLICY To assure a high quality of service to the public, selection will be from among the most competent individuals available.
+- 8-1 POLICYPOLICY To assure a high quality of service to the public, selection will be from among the most competent individuals available.
 Recruitment efforts and publicity will be directed to all appropriate sources of applicants in a geographical area as wide as necessary to attract an adequate number of qualified candidates and to assure equal opportunity for the public to apply and be considered for employment on the basis of job-related abilities.
 Selection and appointments to all positions will be based upon job-related requirements and the applicant's demonstration that he/she possesses the skills, knowledge, abilities, and other characteristics necessary for successful job performance. - 8-2 RECRUITMENT PROCEDURES The following recruitment procedures shall be followed in selecting and appointing employees: - a) DEFINING THE JOB When a vacancy occurs, the department head where the job exists will review the functions, duties, responsibilities, and minimum qualifications of the position to ascertain whether the class specification is accurate.
-Any changes or special qualification requirements for the position will be reported to the Personnel Board. - b) ADVERTISING FOR POSITIONS OTHER THAN DEPARTMENT HEADS Department heads will be responsible for advising the public of vacancies within their respective departments.
-The department head will publicize the vacancy in such manner as to assure that all interested and qualified individuals, including all current Town employees, are informed of the class title, duties, responsibilities, and salary range; minimum and special qualifications for the job; the Town's EEO policy; and other information which may be useful to the applicants.
+Any changes or special qualification requirements for the position will be reported to the Personnel BoardHuman Resources Board. - b) ADVERTISING FOR POSITIONS OTHER THAN DEPARTMENT HEADS

+Department heads The Town Administrator or Personnel Manager will be responsible for advising the public of vacancies within their respective departments.
+The department headin Town positions.
+Vacancies will publicize the vacancy be publicized in such manner as to assure that all interested and qualified individuals, including all current Town employees, are informed of the class title, duties, responsibilities, and salary range; minimum and special qualifications for the job; the Town's EEO policy; and other information which may be useful to the applicants.

 The methods of advertising the vacancies will vary depending upon the nature and requirements of the positions being filled.
-The following methods are typical of those which may be used for recruitment; posting notices on public bulletin boards, advertising in professional journals and newspapers with local and statewide circulation, and listing the job with the State Employment Service.
-Additionally, recruitment efforts will be directed to encourage applicants from veterans, the disadvantaged, females and minorities.
+The following methods are typical of those which may be used for recruitment; posting notices on public bulletin boards, advertising in professional journals and newspapers with local and statewide circulation, posting notices on the Town's website, social media pages, and through other online job posting sites, and listing the job with the State Employment Service.
+Commonwealth's Workforce Development program.
+Additionally, recruitment efforts will be directed to encourage applicants from veterans, the disadvantaged, individuals with disabilities females and minorities.